3j9fkyahunqoxwqu/PornList/README.md

 - Ad-blocking porn websites filter list for ![uBlock Origin](https://github.com/gorhill/uBlock)
 - the first and only such standalone filter list on the internet
 - blocks ads/popups/fake thumbs/spam bookmark buttons and more
+- 18+ adult warnings popups/messages, due to legal reasons, are not to be blocked
 - saves resources like ram/memory/cpu/bandwidth and incerase website loading speed
 by blocking unnecessary junk files that load in the background with the website
 - works as a complement to other main filter lists